AI Power Tools for EA

 When an incident fires, the time to identify impact is measured in minutes.
 AI Power Tools traverses the full dependency graph from the failing component, identifies all affected business processes and services ranked by criticality, and maps impacted systems to organizational units for targeted communications.
 The same capability serves change impact assessment before every CAB review.

 Talk to us about a 30-day evaluation engagement scoped to your repository.
-At the end, you have concrete evidence of the productivity and quality changes, or you do not continue.
+At the end, you have concrete evidence of the productivity and quality changes — or you don't continue.